 All staff in our school are expected to be aware of the signs and symptoms of abuse and must be able to respond appropriately.
-Training is provided yearly to all staff.
-Separate training is provided to all new staff on appointment . this tis through the induction process and is completed by a DSL.
+Training is provided as yearly, with safeguarding drop ins in briefing most weeks.
+Separate training is provided to all new staff on appointment, this is part of the induction process and is provided by a DSL.
 The DSL will attend training at least every other year to enable them to fulfil their role.
 Any update in national or local guidance will be shared with all staff in briefings and then captured in the next whole school training.
 This policy will be updated during the year to reflect any changes brought about by new guidance.